 If your

-outputs a multine string, you will need to follow these instructions. -
+PreDeploymentResultsoutputs a multine string, you will need to follow these instructions. -

 We need to persist the variable values to the next job.
 Add the

-task you imported earlier. -
+Set Release Variabletask you imported earlier.

 Although we seem to be setting the variable to it’s own value, it’s necessary to do it this way otherwise the current value will be lost at the end of the current stage.
 Repeat for the